benharrison/benharrison.github.io/_posts/2015-03-30-lifestyle-family-fitness-pts.md

 ---

 At Lifestyle Family Fitness I had the opportunity to help develop an in-house application for managing personal trainer schedules.
-I was responsible for user interface, front-end development, and consuming back-end WCF Services.
+I was responsible for user interface design, front-end development, and consuming back-end WCF Services.

 ######Technology